Aitcoinn/Aitcoin/README.md

 # AITCOIN (ATC)

-AITCOIN is a Layer 1 blockchain cryptocurrency that implements a Proof of Work (PoW) consensus mechanism using the SHA-256 algorithm, combined with a UTXO (Unspent Transaction Output) transaction model.
+AITCOIN is a Layer 1 blockchain cryptocurrency that implements a Proof of Work (PoW) consensus mechanism using the SHA-3 CRYSTALS-Dilithium algorithm, combined with a UTXO (Unspent Transaction Output) transaction model.

 AITCOIN is designed to integrate cryptographic security, decentralized computation, and artificial intelligence (AI) into a unified architecture that is adaptive, autonomous, and continuously evolving.